What’s New

 Select the reward tag category

-Go to Rewards → Scope & Rewards Groups
+Go to Rewards → Scope and rewards groups

 In the Asset tag category selection, choose the reward category (Only reward-enabled categories appear in the dropdown)